 Fair Scheduling Law Starts July 2018

-Calling it the Fair Scheduling Law may make the new Oregon law appear more fair, but to Oregon businesses SB 828 means greater fines and penalties.
+Calling it the Fair Scheduling Law may make the new Oregon law appear fairer, but to Oregon businesses, SB 828 means greater fines and penalties.
 Already cities with restrictive scheduling laws such as Seattle and San Francisco have seen drastic decreases in business growth and unprecedented job and income loss.

 Unlike other restrictive scheduling laws, the Oregon law doesn’t exempt union employees in an attempt to push companies to unionize.

 Yet, that doesn’t mean that there aren’t steep costs and penalties associated with non-compliance of the new law.
 It also means that employers without a workforce management system like SwipeClock will have a very difficult time maintaining compliance.

 Oregon’s Secure Scheduling Law also called the Fair Work Week Act, becomes effective on July 1, 2018.

 Employers must post employee schedules a minimum of 7 days in advance.
 Starting in 2020, employers must provide employee schedules at least 14 days in advance.

 Preemption Built Into Fair Work Week Act

 The law garnished bipartisan support in part because it preempts local government organizations and sub-divisions from passing any other laws pertaining to scheduling.